 Online public is also a key theme in this conference.
 For example, papers discussed at the conference address the difficulties in conceptualizing online nationalism along the conflicting “nation-loving” and “country-loving” publics (Jing Cheng) and the simplification and problematic ways of gauging online public opinions and its intricate relationship with public policy making process (Lianrui Jia).
 Moreover, progression and development of media control and regulation in China and its impact on foreign news organizations and foreign correspondence in China has also been addressed in one of the keynote speeches by Professor Richard Sambrook from Cardiff University.
 Dr. Paul Bowman’s keynote provides an interesting investigation into how “Qigong” has been constructed, packaged, and sold to audience as an ancient Chinese art in contemporary (Western) world.
 The popularity of QiGong demonstrates how clashes and collapses between temporalities and geography in the global flow of communication and information.

-In sum, the First Annual Conference of UK-China Media and Culture Studies Association provides a glimpse into the emerging research on Chinese media and offers great platform for scholars to build research network and collaboration.
+In sum, the First Biennial Conference of UK-China Media and Culture Studies Association provides a glimpse into the emerging research on Chinese media and offers a great platform for scholars to build research network and collaboration.
 The range of comparative work is also top-notch.
-It leaves us much to look for for next year’s conference at the University of Sussex, in Brighton, UK.
+It leaves us much to look for for next biennial conference 2017 at the University of East Anglia, in Norwick, UK.